salesforcexland/SFCAIntegrations/README.md

 ## 🔐 Required Permissions

-If `postStatusCheckToPR` is set to `true`, you must add the following to your pipeline YAML:
+If `postStatusCheckToPR` or `postCommentsToPR` are `true`, you must add the following to your pipeline YAML:

 ```yaml
 env: